-This Privacy Notice outlines how and what personal data we collect, how that data is used, stored, retained and the basis on which we disclose your personal data (this means any information or data about you which identifies you or allows us to identify you), as well as your rights in respect of such personal data.
+This Privacy Notice outlines how and what personal data we collect, how that data is used, stored, retained and the basis on which we disclose your personal data (this means any information which identifies you or allows us to identify you when combined with other data), as well as your rights in respect of such personal data.

 We take your personal data privacy very seriously and we are committed to protecting your personal data.
 We encourage you to read the sections below thoroughly.